Lebohang Maboe

-Lebohang Kgosana Maboe (born 17 September 1994) is a South African professional soccer player who plays as an attacking midfielder or forward for South African Premiership club Kaizer Chiefs F.C., as well as the South African national team.
+Lebohang Kgosana Maboe (born 17 September 1994) is a South African professional soccer player who plays as an attacking midfielder or forward for South African Premiership club Kaizer Chiefs.
 He is the son of former Moroka Swallows and Orlando Pirates player Sidwell Maboe.

 Club career

 Early career

 Maboe began playing football in his home town of Heidelberg where he played with amateur side Ratanda Real Hearts.
 During his time with Hearts, he was promoted to the club's under-17 side at the age of 14 where his performances at age-group level earned him the opportunity to later join the Kaizer Chiefs academy.

 Mbombela United

 In 2015, Maboe signed for National First Division side Mbombela United where he spent a solitary season.
 He recorded a return of 3 goals in 27 league appearances to help the club reach the PSL play-offs where they were defeated by Highlands Park.
 Maboe would advance to the Premiership, however, as at the conclusion of the season he was signed by top-flight side, Maritzburg United.